cube-drone/tex_avery/vancouver_2029.md

 ### The gameplay ###
  * You have $50.00 cash, and 72 hours, to complete as much of the game as you can.
  * It is impossible to see the entire game in one playthrough.
+ * As you play, absurd actions add to the Absurd score.
+    - 50-75 - glitches start occurring in-universe
+    - 75-100 - severe glitches start occurring in-universe, it's suggested that you might be an Unresponsive
+    - 100+ - you trigger the Unresponsive ending.

 ### The Bathroom ###